aparo/pyes/docs/guide/reference/api/count.rst

 Request Body
 ============

-The count can use the :doc:`Query DSL <.//guide/reference/query-dsl>`  within its body in order to express the query that should be executed.
+The count can use the :ref:`Query DSL <es-guide-reference-api-guide-reference-query-dsl>`  within its body in order to express the query that should be executed.
 The body content can also be passed as a REST parameter named **source**.

 Note